bahrus/xtal-element/README.md

 Anyway, xtal-element's target audience is those who are looking for a base class that:

-1. Will benefit from the implementation of HTML Modules -- The rendering library is focused around HTMLTemplateElement-based UI definitions, rather than JSX or tagged-template literals, to define the HTML structure.
+1. Will benefit from the implementation of HTML Modules -- the rendering library is focused around HTMLTemplateElement-based UI definitions, rather than JSX or tagged-template literals, to define the HTML structure.
 2. Takes extensibility to a whole other level.
 3. Provides first-class support for progressive enhancement, low bandwidth.
 4. Efforts made to reap the most out of TypeScript (but use is entirely optional).
 The base class is an abstract class.
 Typescript then highlights what you need to implement.
 No need to memorize or look things up.
 5. Adopts the philosophy that it makes sense to keep the initialization process separate from the update process.
 The initialization process typically involves doing one-time tasks, like cloning / importing HTML Templates, and attaching event handlers.
 The update process focuses on passing in new data bindings as they change.
-Keeping these two separate, and keeping the HTML Templates separate from binding mappings, may result in a bit more steps than other libraries, but hopefully the lack of magic / flexibility can pay off in some cases.
+Keeping these two separate, and keeping the HTML Templates separate from binding mappings, may result in a bit more steps than other libraries, but hopefully the lack of magic /  increased flexibility(?) can pay off in some cases.

 As we'll see, satisfying these requirements suggests creating a starting point that is a bit more complex than the primitive custom element definition.
 This base library doesn't claim to be the best fit for all types of web components, but focuses on some common needs.